 This project examines the effects of sleep on the time course and lexical integration of novel words.

-This project examines how listeners overcome challenging conditions and what makes listeners better adapt to variability in both the signal and listening environments.
+This project examines how listeners overcome challenging conditions and what makes listeners better adapters to variability in the speech signal and cognitive load.